-Australian golfer Adam Scott tees off Sunday at the PGA Tour Championship.
-Scott won the tournament at 11-under par (269).
-PGA Tour Scott gets first PGA victory Australian moves to third on money list at Tour Championship Associated Press ATLANTA - Moving his potential closer to promise, Adam Scott had his best year in golf.
-He wound up third on the PGA Tour money list, and can move as high as No. 3 in the world ranking over the next None of that would have mattered without a PGA Tour victo- Scott took care of that missing piece Sunday in the Tour Championship by holding off every challenge that came his way, closing with a 4-under 66 to win the season finale by three shots over Jim Furyk.
-'You can't be that (No.) 3 or 4 player in the world without winning tournaments," Scott rse will focus on a wide range of texts, archaeological artifacts, and architectural remains associated with Egyptian said.
+PGA TOUR Scott gets first PGA victory Australian moves to third on money list at Tour Championship Associated Press ATLANTA - Moving his potential closer to promise, Adam Scott had his best year in golf.
+He wound up third on the PGA Tour money list, and can move as high as No. 3 in the world ranking over the next two months.
+None of that would have mattered without a PGA Tour victory.

+Scott took care of that missing piece Sunday in the Tour Championship by holding off every challenge that came his way, closing with a 4-under 66 to win the season finale by three shots over Jim Furyk.
+'You can't be that (No.) 3 or 4 player in the world without winning tournaments," Scott DEPARTMENT OF CLASSICS SPRING 2007 COURSES said.
 "That shouldn't happen.
-I feel more comfortable in that position seeing I've won an He won convincingly at the PGA Tour's version of an All-Star game.
+I feel more comfortable in that position seeing I've won an event.'
+He won convincingly at the PGA Tour's version of an All-Star game.
 Staked to a three-shot lead on a cool, colorful afternoon of autumn at East Lake, he sank a slick, 15-foot birdie putt on No. 3 to turn back an early threat from Vijay Singh.
 When he saw Furyk and Joe Durant make a move, Scott responded with three birdies in a four-hole stretch around the turn.
 For good measure, he turned bogey into birdie by holing a bunker shot on the 13th.
 That was a chance for us to pick up a shot, and we ended up losing a shot," Furyk said.
 "A guy gets a three- or fourshot lead and he keeps making birdies, he's tough to catch."
 Scott finished at 11-under 269 and earned \$1.17 million to finish his PGA Tour season with nearly \$5 million.
 With tournaments coming up in Australia, he will have a chance to surpass Phil Mickelson at No. 3 in the world ranking by the end of the year.
 Furyk shot a 65 to match low round of the week, but never got closer than two strokes and trailed by as many as five on the back nine.
 He played bogey-free golf over his final 31 holes, and it was meaningful.
 Furyk captured the Vardon Trophy for the first time with the lowest adjusted scoring average on tour at 68.86.
 Scott was second at 68.95.